 You need to eliminate all of the tasks in #2.
 Stop doing them.

-Outline the new things you want to try (or always had in the back of your mind or on your Trello board but never seemed to get to) and then get down to trying them.
+Outline the new things you want to try.
+Capitalize on those ideas you had in the back of your mind or on your Trello board but never seemed to get to–and then get to work.